elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 #### Education Levels vs Personal Loan Acceptance:
 <img width="1167" height="450" alt="image" src="https://github.com/user-attachments/assets/78f25dc2-96a6-47e9-9cb3-ed14a2944dc9" />
  <br>
-Loan acceptance increases with education level as education level 3(Advanced/Professional) has the highest acceptance rate with 13.69%, closely followed by Level 2 (Graduate) with 11.52%.
+Customers with graduate or professional education tend to have higher loan acceptance rates (11.52%, 13.69% respectively), possibly due to better financial understanding or higher disposable income.
+Focusing on graduate and professional degree holders will improve targeting efficiency.

 ##### Key Insights Worth Investigating:

-- Customers with **only an Undergraduate degree** make up a significant portion of the overall customer base — **40.06% (2,003 out of 5,000)**.  <br>
-- However, only **4.71% (93)** of them accepted a loan during the last campaign.  <br>
-- This stark contrast suggests a potential barrier to loan adoption among undergraduates — possibly due to **lower income**, **credit constraints**, or **limited financial literacy**.   <br>
-- It would be valuable to investigate:
-  - Whether **high-income undergraduates** with strong digital and financial understanding are still avoiding loans.
-  - If **younger undergraduates** are more open to taking out loans compared to older ones.
+Customers with only an undergraduate degree make up a significant portion of the overall customer base, representing **40.06%**(2,003 out of 5,000).
+However, only **4.71%** (93) of these customers accepted a loan during the last campaign.
+This stark contrast suggests that there may be barriers preventing loan adoption among undergraduate degree holders.
+Potential factors could include lower income, credit constraints, or limited financial literacy, all of which may limit their ability or willingness to accept loan offers.

 -----